rmosolgo/batmanjs.github.io/docs/models.md

 aceOfSpades.get('brand')        # => "Bicycle"
 {% endhighlight %}

-Associations are very configurable: see the [Model Associations API docs](/docs/api/batman.model_associations.html) have more detail about association options.
+Associations are very configurable: see the [Model Associations API docs](/docs/api/batman.model_associations.html) for more detail about association options.

 ### Asynchronicity and Association Values